syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 ![Port](../images/Port1.png)

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/ports/ports)

 ## Connections

 There are two main types of connections, dynamic and port.
 The difference between these two connections is whether or not a connector remains glued to a specific connection point when you move the attached node or connector.